How to Plant, Grow, and Care for a Loquat Tree

 The two most prevalent pests are scale insects (especially black scale), and fruit flies.

-Regular applications of horticultural oil should prevent the buildup of any further scale, plus will act to kill off aphids and their eggs should they appear.
-While aphids are not as drawn to loquats as scale is, they are relatively common in California, but the oil will keep them at bay.
+Treat scale insects by application of a horticultural oil spray.
+The oil will coat the insects and smother them.
+Regular applications of horticultural oil should prevent the buildup of any further scale plus will act to kill off aphids and their eggs should they appear.

 Fruit flies, the other major pest of loquats, are a bit trickier to deal with.
-The maggots of the fruit fly will burrow into the fruit and will cause it to rot and fall from the tree.
+The maggots of the fruit fly will burrow into the fruit and cause it to rot and fall from the tree.

 Some forms of caterpillar, particularly the larvae of the codling moth, may also try to infest your fruit.
 Exclusion bags (the fine-meshed bags I just mentioned) can help prevent them.
-Spraying of bacillus thurigiensis (BT) will also keep them at bay.
+Spraying of bacillus thuringiensis (BT) will also keep them at bay.

 While exclusion bags will help protect your fruit from nibbling by the wildlife, it won’t protect the leaves.
 If you have a short tree, it might be wise to try to ensure that deer can’t reach it by other means (fences, etc).